HighTechHarmony/SystemdMe/README.md

 As in the description above, the basic usage to create a systemd unit is:
 `systemdme.sh /path/to/daemon daemon_name`

 A systemd unit file is created in the current directory.
 It will then ask you if you would like it to be installed and enabled.
-Replying 'y' will cause the file to be moved to the systemd unit library and enabled so that it will run on the next bootup.
+Replying 'y' will cause the file to be moved to the systemd unit library directory, and enabled so that it will run on the next bootup.

 ### Deletion